 Open-AudIT uses Nmap in its Discovery function.
 Without Nmap, Open-AudIT will not function correctly.
 Every Open-AudIT install assumes Nmap is installed and will test for it on the Discovery web pages.

-The Linux Open-AudIT installer will test for and if required, install Open-AudIT from your distributions repository.
+The Linux Open-AudIT installer will test for and if required, install Open-AudIT's dependencies from your distributions repository.
+After installing you should run the below to SetUID.
+This is required for SNMP (UDP 161) detection.
 This is supported on RedHat/CentOS and Debian/Ubuntu.
-If you need to manually install Nmap, for RedHat/CentOS do
+If you need to manually install Nmap:

 The Windows Open-AudIT installer will test for the presence of Nmap in it's standard install locations of: